Who can change energy providers?

 Whether it’s Frequent Flyer points, Everyday Rewards or a brand's rewards program, you’ll now be able to log into your account and activate any special features in your new plan.

-- Before your contract length is up: After your contract expires, most providers will default you back to their standing offer, which is often hundreds of dollars more expensive.
+- Before your contract length is up: After your contract expires, most providers will default you back to their standing offer (for electricity) or standing contract (for gas), which is often hundreds of dollars more expensive.
 Mark your calendars for your contract expiry and plan ahead to avoid paying more for electricity.

 - You’re getting pricey bills: Most customers will be on variable rate plans and may find their rates getting more and more expensive.
 If you find your bills are more expensive than they used to be, compare your options.